photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 | MariaDB             | `linuxserver/mariadb:latest`          |

 If your device meets the [requirements](#system-requirements), mostly the same installation instructions as for regular Linux servers apply.
-Pay close attention to changed directory and environment variable names.
+Please pay close attention to changed directory and environment variable names.

 !!! note ""
     Darktable is not included in the ARMv7 image because it is not 32-bit compatible.
 Always choose the regular 64-bit version if your device supports it.

 ### Is a Raspberry Pi fast enough? ###